uvic-aero/dt-client/README.md

 * `npm version 6.11.3` or higher
 * `node version v12.10.0` or higher
 * `git version 2.23.0` this is for husky, and lower versions may be acceptable.
-Ff your version of git is too old, you'll get an error when running `npm install`
+If your version of git is too old, you'll get an error when running `npm install`

 ## Getting started
 1. Clone the repo with `git clone https://github.com/uvic-aero/dt-client.git`